Israel–Ukraine relations: Russo-Ukrainian War

 In February 2022, during the buildup to Russia's invasion of Ukraine, Yevgen Korniychuk, the Ukrainian Ambassador to Israel, published a Facebook post, accusing Israeli Foreign Minister Yair Lapid of repeating "rhetoric of Russian propaganda."
 The Israeli Foreign Ministry summoned Korniychuk for an official reprimand.

 When Russia invaded Ukraine on 24 February 2022, Israeli Foreign Minister Lapid and Israeli Prime Minister Naftali Bennett expressed support for Ukraine, although Bennett did not condemn Russia.
 Bennett offered humanitarian aid to the Ukrainians and help to Jews who wanted to leave Ukraine.
 Israel's foreign ministry stated that it respected Ukraine's territorial integrity and sovereignty, but did not mention Russia.

 On 25 February 2022, Ukrainian President Volodymyr Zelenskyy requested Israeli Prime Minister Naftali Bennett mediate in the war with Russia, according to the Ukrainian envoy to Israel.
 On 5 March, Bennett flew to Moscow and held a three-hour meeting with Russian President Vladimir Putin about the war in Ukraine, after which Bennett spoke to Zelenskyy by phone.
 At the Kremlin, Bennett also raised the issue of the Jewish community caught up in the invasion.
 An unnamed senior Ukrainian official accused Bennett of having "proposed that we surrender", claiming Bennett urged Zelenskyy to "take the offer" of a "peace deal" from Putin.
 This report was denied by the Israeli Prime Minister's office and a senior adviser to Zelenskyy.

 Israel declined to co-sponsor a UN Security Council resolution condemning the Russian invasion; the United States expressed disappointment.
 Israel later voted in favour of the resolution condemning the invasion.

-On 11 March 2022, Ukraine's ambassador urged Israel to impose sanctions on Russia, take more Ukrainian refugees, and supply defensive weapons.
+On 11 March 2022, Ukraine's ambassador to Israel Korniychuk urged Israel to impose sanctions on Russia, take more Ukrainian refugees, and supply defensive weapons.
 In a speech to Ukraine's parliament on 20 March, President Zelenskyy chastised Israel, asking why it was not sending Ukraine missile defenses or condemning Russia for its invasion.
 Israeli Foreign Minister Yair Lapid replied that Israel would help Ukraine's people "as much as we can" by continuing to send humanitarian aid.
+On 5 April, President Zelenskyy asserted that he wanted Ukraine to become a "big Israel with its own face", with members of the armed forces present "in all institutions" of the country, abandoning hopes of becoming "absolutely liberal."
 On 3 July, Israel lifted its restrictions on the numbers of Ukrainian refugees it would take.
 Zelenskyy welcomed the decision.
 An estimated 15,000 Ukrainian refugees had fled to Israel.

+On 20 April 2022, Defense Minister Benny Gantz announced Israel would send protective equipment such as flak jackets and helmets to the Ukrainian emergency services, but not to the Ukrainian military.

 In October 2022, after a wave of Russian missile strikes, Zelenskyy lambasted Israel for refusing to supply missile defenses.
 Shortly after, however, he said that relations with Israel were improving as they had begun sharing intelligence about the Iranian drones being used by Russia.

+In January 2023, Israel refused a US request to transfer MIM-23 Hawk batteries and anti-ballistic missiles to Ukraine.